haaakon/Command-line-journeyman/README.md

-#TerminalCommands
+#Command line journeyman
-Useful stuff you can do in the terminal
+Useful stuff you can do with the command line.

 ##### Table of Contents
 * [chmod](#chmod)